andyearnshaw/Intl.js/README.md

 Intl.js is designed to be compatible with ECMAScript 3.1 environments in order to follow the specification as closely as possible.
-However, some consideration is given to legacy (ES3) environments, and the goal of this project is to at least provide a non-compliant, albeit working implementation where ES5 methods are unavailable.
+However, some consideration is given to legacy (ES3) environments, and the goal of this project is to at least provide a working, albeit non-compliant implementation where ES5 methods are unavailable.

 ## Locale Data
 The main `Intl.js` file contains no locale data itself.
 Instead, the data should be